-DigitalAgenda is a new publishing, events and networking initiative focussing on the changes that digital technology is making to our lives – both good and bad.
+DigitalAgenda is a publishing and events network, focussing on the changes that digital technology is making to our lives.

 We share ideas that look to make the world a better place.
 We want to add impetus to the growing movement for technology for good.

 We also cover the digital downsides, asking questions about the impact of technology on issues like wellbeing, privacy, power and future jobs.
-There are unintended negative consequences from the digital revolution around us.
+There are unintended negative consequences of the digital age.

 Our online and live content highlights innovation, reports trends and explains the difference that technology makes to our lives.
 And our events connect people face-to-face from our network of digital professionals – including at our annual Impact Awards and regular UK-wide ‘city impact’ dinners.